mutamamQ/Lichess-Avatar-Chess-Set/README.md

 firefox: https://addons.mozilla.org/en-US/firefox/addon/styl-us/

 2. Go to https://raw.githubusercontent.com/mutamamQ/Lichess-Avatar-Chess-Set/main/avatar.css and copy everything.
-3. Open stylus and press write new style and paste the code.
+3. Open stylus and press write new style, click import and paste the code.
 4. When prompted press override.
+5. Give the theme a name and save.
-5. Enable the theme and have fun!
+6. Enable the theme and have fun!